maidsafe/rfcs/proposed/Launcher.md

 }
 ```

-**step 6:** The Launcher verifies the `launcher_string` field above and generates a strong random symmetric encryption key `<App-Specific-Symm-Key>`.
-This is encrypted using App's `public_encrytion_key` and `nonce` above.
+**step 5:** The Launcher verifies the `launcher_string` field above and generates a strong random symmetric encryption key `<App-Specific-Symm-Key>`.
+This is encrypted using app's `public_encrytion_key` and `nonce` above.

-**step 7:** Launcher gives the App what it requested.
+**step 6:** Launcher gives the App what it requested.
 - The payload format for this response shall be a CBOR encoded structure of the following:
 ```
 struct Response {
     cipher_text       : Vec<u8>, // encrypted symmetric keys
     app_root_dir_key  : DirectoryKey,
-    safe_drive_dir_key: Option<DirectoryKey>,
+    safe_drive_dir_key: Option<DirectoryKey>, // if user gave permission
     tcp_listening_port: u16, // <Laucher-Port>
 }
 ```
 where `DirectoryKey` is defined [here](https://github.com/ustulation/safe_nfs/blob/master/src/metadata/directory_key.rs).

-- At this point Launcher closes the UDP socket (i.e. is no longer bound to it).
+- From this point onwards any data in the `data` field of a `StructuredData` ([reference](https://github.com/maidsafe/rfcs/blob/master/active/0000-Unified-structured-data.md)) with private accessibility should be exchanged using the `<App-Specific-Symm-Key>` for this socket.

 ## Reads and Mutations by the App

-**step 0:** App will connect to the Launcher using `<Launcher-IP>:<Launcher-Port>`.

-**step 1:** All `GET/PUT/POST/DELETE`s will go via the Launcher.
-The App will essentially encrypt using `<App-Specific-Symm-Key>` and pass it to Launcher Background Process which will decrypt and re-encrypt and sign it using normal process (currently MAID-keys).
+- All `GET/PUT/POST/DELETE`s will go via the Launcher.
+The app will essentially encrypt the `data` field of `StructuredData` using `<App-Specific-Symm-Key>` if the access level for the `StructuredData` happens to be `Private` and pass it to Launcher which will decrypt and re-encrypt and sign it using normal process (currently MAID-keys).
 For `GET`s it will be the reverse - Launcher will eventually encrypt using `<App-Specific-Symm-Key>` before handing the data over to the App.
+For `Public` accessed `StructuredData` no such encryption translation will be done by Launcher. `ImmutableData` shall not be inspected by Launcher - it will merely be put or got `PUT/GET` as-is.
+The motivation for this is `ImmutableData` are expected to be protected via self-encryption.
+Thus the app has a choice to fetch `ImmutableData` or `StructuredData` directly from the Network if it deems fit.
+E.g. app can fetch publicly-accessed DNS records without going through Launcher and browsers working with SAFE protocol will definitely do this.

 Since `<App-Specific-Symm-Key>` is recognised by Launcher only for current session, there is no security risk and the App will not be able to trick Launcher the next time it starts to use the previous keys to mutate network or read data on its behalf.

 ## Share Directory App Flow

 Every time the App tries to access `SAFEDrive` Launcher will check the permission in `<MAIDSAFE-SPECIFIC-CONFIG-ROOT>/LauncherReservedDirectory/LauncherConfigurationFile`.

 ### Grant and Revoke Access

-- User can grant the app read/write access to the `SAFEDrive` directory or revoke that access by adding or removing ... respectively
+- User can grant the app read/write access to the `SAFEDrive` directory or revoke that access by asking the Launcher to do so.

 ## Remove App Flow